 On the other hand we see a completely distinct mathematical approach which yields a series whose limiting ratio is : the Meru of Piṅgala.
 This at its latest would have been close to Phidias in antiquity but there is no evidence that the numbers of the Meru were used in a geometric construction.
 With the rise of recognizable Indian iconography, i.e. the iconographic tradition that has remained rather conservative since then, suddenly the golden ratio appears in certain examples.
 Below is one of its early appearances in a tāthāgata context from Sarnath.

+I am aware of another case of a terracotta image of Rudra and Uma from Rangmahal, Rajasthan belonging to the first few centuries of the common era present in a Golden rectangle.
+However, I need to examine a clearer image of this icon to confirm this.
 While iconographic examples such as these might be disputed, the śrīcakra is a rather clear illustration.
 Any direct connection to yavana tradition for these Hindu examples can hardly be established.
 Moreover, the ratio does not play any role to our knowledge in the classic Hindu successor mathematical tradition of the śrauta constructions.
 Thus, it appears to have been a para-mathematical tradition that primarily survived in a religious context illustrating that classical Hindu mathematical tradition does not encompass all of Hindu mathematical knowledge.
 Other examples of such include the Platonic solids in bead manufacture in ancient India or the ellipse in temple architecture.